bobleer/bocfx/README.md

 FX, ISO and Alias can be used as values of this option, e.g. `英镑`, `GBP`, `UK` are all correct.
 This parameter is case-insensitive, e.g. `GBP`, `gBp`, `UK`, `uk` will get same output.
-If not using this option, the default parameter will be `GBP, EUR, USD, CAD, AUD`.
+If not setting this parameter, the default value of parameter will be `GBP, EUR, USD, CAD, AUD`.
 <br>
 <br>